-The design, applicable to the assigned characteristic, is to be submitted and approved for compliance with the applicable requirements of Pt C, Ch 1, App 14.
+The design, applicable to the assigned characteristic, is to be submitted and approved for compliance with the applicable requirements of Pt C, Ch 1, App 14 and Pt C, Ch 2, App 3.

-Item n° Documentation Additional description 1 General arrange- ment Including hydrogen tank location with distances from ship side, adjacent spaces, bunkering station location, pipe routing, engine room arrangement and location of any other spaces containing hydrogen equipment.
+Item n° Documentation Additional description 1 General arrangement Including hydrogen tank location with distances from ship side, adjacent spaces, bunkering station location, pipe routing, engine room arrangement and location of any other spaces containing hydrogen equipment.
 Location of entrances (air locks as relevant) for spaces with hydrogen equipment are also to be shown.
-2 Engine room arrangement Only if not included in the general arrangement.
-3 Design philoso- phy/ description Including information on the hydrogen storage, machinery configuration, engine room arrangements, fuel arrangements, shut down philosophy, redundancy considerations, etc. 4 Hazardous zones drawing General arrangement plan with the indication of the hazardous area classification according to IEC 60092-502, but including the additional areas to be regarded as hazardous in respect of oxygen depleted atmosphere.
-5 Ventilation system For hydrogen equipment spaces, including ventilation capacity, location of inlets and outlets, segregation from other ventilation systems.
-6 Tank drawings and arrangement Including arrangement of tank connection space and pump rooms/compressor rooms where relevant.
-The hydrogen tank design drawings are preferably to contain sufficient detail to allow for structural strength and thermal exposure calculations for surrounding structure.
-7 Structural strength calculation for the hydrogen fuel tank location
+2 Arrangement of engine room, fuel cell room and spaces for fuel cell auxiliaries Only if not included in the general arrangement.
+3 Design philosophy/ description Including information on the hydrogen storage, machinery configuration, engine room arrangements, fuel arrangements, shut down philosophy, redundancy considerations, etc. 4 Hazardous zones drawing General arrangement plan with the indication of the hazardous area classification according to IEC 60092-502, but including the additional areas to be regarded as hazardous in respect of oxygen depleted atmosphere.